fbpx

 Pierce Points & Width

 For single line no kerf cuts, there will be a visible pierce point where the laser begins the cut.
-For thinner materials the cut width is typically 0.008″ – 0.015″ wide, and the pierce point can be between 0.015″ – 0.030″ wide.
+In thinner materials the cut width is typically 0.008″ – 0.015″ wide, and the pierce point can be between 0.015″ – 0.030″ wide.

-For thicker materials between 0.375″ – 0.500″ the cut width can be 0.015″-0.040″ wide with a pierce point between 0.030″ – 0.080″ wide.
+With thicker materials between 0.375″ – 0.500″ the cut width can be 0.015″-0.040″ wide with a pierce point between 0.030″ – 0.080″ wide.

 Here is an example of typical pierce points: